-1300-1500.
-Further west again is Delfshaven, one of the few Rotterdam areas left standing after the bombings of WWII.
-Strolling its lovely canals – spanned by picturesque bridges and lined with gabled houses – is a delight, and there’s even a working windmill at the far end (open Wednesdays only).
-A good place to stop for lunch is De Pelgrim (Aelbrechtskolk 12, 010 477 1189), named after the Pilgrim Fathers who prayed in the church next door just before heading to America in 1620.
-As well as serving good food, this is also a brewery.
-If you can’t decide which to try, order the ‘Pelgrim Proeveke’, a selection of taster glasses containing several of the house brews.
+1700-1900.
+To prove everything in Rotterdam is not all modern, take a metro to Delfshaven, one of the few areas of the city left standing after the bombings of WWII.
+Strolling its lovely canals – spanned by picturesque bridges and lined with gabled houses – is a delight, and there’s even a working windmill at the far end.
+A top place to stop for an aperitif is De Pelgrim (Aelbrechtskolk 12, 010 477 1189), named after the Pilgrim Fathers who prayed in the church next door just before heading to America in 1620.
+The atmospheric café is also a brewery.
+If you can’t decide what to try, order the ‘Pelgrim Proeveke’, a selection of taster glasses containing several of the house beers.

 Book now and make your own 24 hour adventure, with our flights from London to Rotterdam